nondescryptid/lawtech-reading-list/README.md

 ## Thanks to the following contributors:

 ## Contributing to this / Want to chitchat?
-Make a pull request, and add your name to the contributor section above!
+Make a pull request, and add your name (or github handle, whatever floats your boat) to the contributor section above!
 If you want to talk, I can be found on Telegram @suzukitomoe.